needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-files.md

 The code snippet does the following:

-* Creates a new definition for a file.
+* Displays a UI button for creating a new file.
+* When the button is clicked, a file dialog opens to select a file.
-* Uploads the file content to the cloud.
+* When a file is selected, a new file definition is created and the file content is uploaded.
 * Prints a progress log for the upload to the console.
 * Prints a message to the console when the upload is complete OR an error message if the upload fails.